-Labour and Employment Comparative Guide - - Portugal
+Labour and Employment Comparative Guide

 - exclusive parental leave of the father.

 As a rule, both parents are entitled to initial parental leave of 120 or 150 consecutive days, which may be taken in a shared manner.
 If the parents decide to share their leave, they are entitled to an extra 30 days.
 However, they can enjoy this benefit only if they enjoy these 30 days consecutively or divided into two 15-day periods (which must be taken consecutively).
 In the case of multiple births, there is an additional 30 days of leave for each child in addition to the first newborn.

+If parents choose the initial parental leave period exceeding 120 days, meaning they decide to take 150 or 180 days, they become eligible, after the first 120 days, to combine the remaining days of leave with part-time work.
+The additional 30-day period always occurs at the end of the leave, whether it is taken by only one parent or shared by both.

 Additional leave days may be added if hospitalisation is required after the child's delivery for up to 30 days.
+If the birth occurs before the 33rd week of pregnancy, the whole period of hospitalisation is considered as leave, in addition to the other timings mentioned.

 The mother will have an optional 30 days before the baby's delivery and must take 42 mandatory leave days.
 The mother's exclusive 42-day compulsory parental leave is part of the initial parental leave period.

-Portuguese law also provides for exclusive and mandatory parental leave for the father, under which the father has 20 days of parental leave.
+Portuguese law also provides for exclusive and mandatory parental leave for the father, who is granted 28 days of parental leave.
+These can be consecutive or interpolated, with a minimum of:

+- seven consecutive days in the 42 days following the child's birth; and

 Social Security must fully or partially pay the employee while he or she is on parental leave.
-The amount to be paid is based on the duration of the leave and indexed to the employee's salary.
+The amount to be paid is based on the duration of the leave and is indexed to the employee's salary.

 2.3 Are trade unions recognised and what rights do they have?